2006 Ford 400: Race

-Racing resumed on lap 19 with Kahne being overtaken by Kyle Busch for the lead, and he then fell behind his teammate Riggs for third.
-Montoya made minor contact with Mears and Earnhardt, and picked up a flat left-front tire on lap 22.
-By the 30th lap, the lead of Kyle Busch over Riggs was 0.170 seconds, as Johnson advanced to 26th after restarting 40th.
-Johnson moved further through the pack to 20th place by lap 40.
+At the lap 19 restart, Kahne was overtaken for the lead by Kyle Busch, and he then fell behind teammate Riggs for third.
+Montoya sustained a flat left front tire from made minor contact with Mears and Earnhardt on lap 22.
+Kyle Busch led Riggs by 0.170 seconds by lap 30, as Johnson advanced to 26th after restarting 40th.
+Johnson had further advanced to 20th place by lap 40.
 Five laps later, a spring rubber was located on the backstretch groove, prompting the third caution.
 During the caution, the leaders (including Kyle Busch), made pit stops for car adjustments.
-At the lap 50-restart, Kahne led the field back up to speed.
+At the lap 50-restart, Kahne led the field to racing speed.
 He extended his lead over Kyle Busch to 0.994 seconds by the 65th lap.
 Johnson got into tenth on lap 79, and he overtook Harvick for ninth on the lap after a short battle.
-On lap 94, Earnhardt moved into sixth place, and he then got ahead of Gilliland and Kenseth to advance into fourth.
+On lap 94, Earnhardt moved into sixth place, and he then passed Gilliland and Kenseth to advance into fourth.
 Green flag pit stops began on lap 104, and concluded on lap 109, with Kahne retaining the lead.

-Kyle Busch got loose, and made contact with a wall, losing some places, and then made heavy contact with the turn two wall with the right-hand side of his car on lap 116, causing the fourth caution.
+Kyle Busch got loose and hit a wall, losing some positions, before hitting the turn two wall with his car's right side on lap 116, resulting in the fourth caution.
 Several drivers, including Kahne, made pit stops for fuel and tires under caution.
 Earnhardt did not make a pit stop, and led at the lap-120 restart.
-Eleven laps later, Martin Truex Jr. was passed by Biffle for second, as Earnhardt pulled away from the remainder of the field after holding off multiple challenges for the lead.
-The fifth caution came out on lap 160 when Blaney's left-rear tire burst, and scattered debris across the track.
-During the caution, multiple drivers (including Earnhardt) elected to enter pit road for tire changes and car adjustments.
+Biffle passed Martin Truex Jr. for second 11 laps later, as Earnhardt pulled away from the rest of the field after repelling multiple challenges for the lead.
+Blaney's left rear tire burst on lap 160, scattering debris across the track, prompting the fifth caution.
+Multiple drivers (including Earnhardt) entered pit road for tire changes and car adjustments during the caution.
 Earnhardt had a slow stop because of a rear lug nut problem, and Truex led at the restart on lap 166.
-A sixth caution came out as Gilliland clouted the turn one wall.
-He then lost control of his car, and hit the wall two corners later.
-Some cars made pit stops but not those in the top 13 positions.
+A sixth caution was issued as Gilliland struck the turn one wall.
+He then lost control of his car and crashed into a wall two corners later.
+Some cars made pit stops, but not the top 13 cars.